teskpicoin/tesk-1/README.md

 ```

 ## Do Async - quick usage
 Do Async it's a list of tasks that you can create to execute without order.
-When all tasks was finisheds, the tesk go to callback exec function.
+When all tasks was finisheds, the tesk go to callback in exec function.
 All tasks will be executed at same time (but not in parallel like a thread).

 ```javascript
 const tesk = require('tesk');